izkabrhm/Amazon-Sentiment-Analysis-Model/README.md

     <img alt="SentimentAnalysis" title="DataScience" src="https://www.kdnuggets.com/images/sentiment-fig-1-689.jpg" width="500" height="300">
 </p>

 In this project, I have implemented a Sentiment Analysis model on Amazon Alexa reviews.
-Using principal NLP concepts such as Naive Bayes Classifier, we can predict whether their customers are satisfied with the product or not.
+Using principal NLP processes like tokenization, stemming, removing punctuations & stopwords, using CountVectorizer along with Naive Bayes Classifier or Logistic Regression, we can predict whether their customers are satisfied with the product or not.